 Located U.S. 34, five miles west of the town of Estes Park, this unique visitor center offers a fascinating learning experience with full-size bronze wildlife displays in a stunning facility and beautiful site.
 More than $2M was raised by the Rocky Mountain Nature Association (now Rocky Mountain Conservancy) for this structure, completed with exhibits in 2000.

 Located on U.S. 34, just 1 mile north of Grand Lake, this is the only visitor center on the park’s west side.
 Built in 1990 with about $300,000 raised by the Rocky Mountain Nature Association (now the Rocky Mountain Conservancy), the Kawuneeche Visitor Center boasts exhibits on the plant and animal life of the area, as well as a large three-dimensional map of the park.

 Moraine Park Discovery Center

 This historic building is located about 2 miles up Bear Lake Road in Rocky Mountain National Park, with stunning views overlooking Moraine Park and Longs Peak.
-Built in 1923 as Moraine Park Lodge by Imogene MacPherson as the center of her tourist operation, the building was eventually adapted into a natural history museum by the National Park Service and in 1993, with funds raised by the Rocky Mountain Nature Association (now the Rocky Mountain Conservancy), into a visitor center with exhibits designed by the Denver Museum of Natural History.
+Built in 1923 as Moraine Park Lodge by Imogene MacPherson as the center of her tourist operation, the building was eventually adapted into a natural history museum by the National Park Service.
+In 1993, with funds raised by the Rocky Mountain Nature Association (now the Rocky Mountain Conservancy), the lodge was converted into a visitor center with exhibits designed by the Denver Museum of Natural History.
 It features interactive natural history exhibits with themes including geologic processes, glaciation, weather and climate, ecosystems and human impact.
-The Discovery Center now is home to the Junior Ranger Headquarters, so be sure to stop by with the kids!